Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 The reasonably thick leather strap has performed well during my tests and should provide good service.

-This watch is coupled to a Japanese solar powered movement.
+This watch is coupled to a Japanese solar-powered movement.
 The battery, according to the One Eleven, should last for approximately 10 years and, during this span, is expected to maintain at least 70% of its original capability.
-When adjusting the time there was noticeable resistance and the pointers’ movement proved consistent.
+When adjusting the time, there was noticeable resistance, and the pointers’ movement proved consistent.
 These are traits you would expect in a quality movement.

 Despite my initial confusion with One Eleven’s distressed dial styling technique, I really like this watch.
-The CMP0002 is well designed, light-weight and extremely durable.
+The CMP0002 is well designed, light-weight, and extremely durable.
 This solar-powered timepiece is worthy of serious consideration.

 I purchased my new watch through Watch Gang.
-This company sends their customers a new timepiece every month.
+This company sends its customers a new timepiece every month.
 Since Watch Gang chooses the timepiece, I have no idea what I’ve purchased until it shows up at my door.
 In the following survey, I am attempting to determine how potential customers feel about this novel approach to sales.
 The results of this poll will assist in my formal review of Watch Gang.